Binary Station

 Each player decides at the beginning where their king will be located and keeps the information to themselves.

-The chosen location can by anywhere on the 3 boards, use the game notation.
+The chosen location can be anywhere on the 3 boards, use the game notation.

 Each player will write the position on a piece of paper.

-When a player places a pawn on the king position the king will be revealed.
+When a player places a pawn on the king’s position, the king will be revealed.

-The player will place his king on the board.
+The player knows the location and will place his king on the board.

-In the unlikely event of both player chosing the same king location:
+In the unlikely event of both players choosing the same king location:

 Example: